Pylons/pyramid/docs/narr/views.rst

    # config is an instance of pyramid.config.Configurator

    config.add_view('mypackage.views.hello_world', name='hello.html',
-                   context='mypackage.models.IHello')
+                   context='mypackage.resources.IHello')

-Any time a model that is determined to be the :term:`context` provides this interface, and a view named ``hello.html`` is looked up against it as per the URL, the ``mypackage.views.hello_world`` view callable will be invoked.
+Any time a resource that is determined to be the :term:`context` provides this interface, and a view named ``hello.html`` is looked up against it as per the URL, the ``mypackage.views.hello_world`` view callable will be invoked.

-Note, in cases where a view is registered against a model class, and a view is also registered against an interface that the model class implements, an ambiguity arises.
-Views registered for the model class take precedence over any views registered for any interface the model class implements.
-Thus, if a view is registered for both the class type of the context and an interface implemented by the context's class, the view registered for the context's class will "win".
+Note, in cases where a view is registered against a resource class, and a view is also registered against an interface that the resource class implements, an ambiguity arises.
+Views registered for the resource class take precedence over any views registered for any interface the resource class implements.
+Thus, if one view configuration names a ``context`` of both the class type of a resource, and another view configuration names a ``context`` of interface implemented by the resource's class, and both view configurations are otherwise identical, the view registered for the context's class will "win".

-For more information about defining models with interfaces for use within view configuration, see :ref:`models_which_implement_interfaces`.
+For more information about defining resources with interfaces for use within view configuration, see :ref:`resources_which_implement_interfaces`.

 .. index::
    single: view security